jurbanek756/march-madness/ReadMe.md

 ### Run Predictions / Evaluations

-A prediction method is defined as any automated method for generating a March Madness bracket.
-An evaluation method is a manual process, where the method simply aids the user in manually generating a March Madness bracket.
+User-guided methods are defined as evaluation methods, and automated methods are defined as prediction method.
 Predictions or evaluations can be run for the 2023 March Madness tournament by executing the `run.py` script.

 The desired prediction or evaluation method should be selected from the available functions in either  `predict.select_team` or `evaluate.select_team`.
 By default, the `user_evaluation` function in `evaulate.select_team` is used, which aids a user in selecting matchup winners by providing relevant information via a terminal.

+### Results

+Results are stored in `NCAA_Tournament_Results.log`.
+The file is always appended to, so should be removed between subsequent runs.
+As of June 2023, there is no automated way to create a bracket on a site such as espn.com with these results, so they must be entered manually.

 ## Future Work